-It will take between three to five working days for this information to be processed and approved by the Ministry of Manpower.
+This part of the work permit processing time usually takes three to five working days for the information to be processed and approved by the Ministry of Manpower.

 Your employee’s IMTA will be valid for a minimum of one year; this can be extended depending on how long the RPTKA is valid for (up to two years).

 3. Apply for an ITAS

 Once the IMTA has been approved, the next step is to apply for your Electronic Visa or e-Visa (type C312 for working visa).This can be done at the Indonesian Immigration office in the expat employee's intended city of residence.